Huy-Ngo/acanban/docs/source/intro.rst

 different devices network connection quality, whilst being simple enough to be maintained by a few administrators to run on modest hardware.

+Last but not least, for long-term maintainability and ethical concerns, such as protecting of digital freedom and promoting independence and cooperation in educational institutions, the system should be made available under a free software license |~| [libredu]_.

 Expected Outcomes
 -----------------